-The depth and creativity of Small Is Beautiful will be making big waves on Feb.
-21st in New York at 718 Broadway but it’s closing it’s doors on Dec.
+The depth and creativity of Small Is Beautiful is making big waves in New York at 718 Broadway but it’s closing it’s doors on Dec.
 31st!
 Get tickets while you can to this thoughtfully tiny spectacle, an exhibition featuring over 30 international artists and 130 pieces of art.
 For any art lover, this experience is a great gift to give during December!

 This artistic universe that celebrates everything tiny first started through social networks, giving artists the freedom to express what Small Is Beautiful represents, in their own way.
 This experience showcases creators from all over the world, below are a handful of what visitors can expect.